Tool Introduction

 - A: This tool supports various common Mac address formats, such as:

-(12 hexadecimal characters without separators).
+XX:XX:XX:XX:XX:XX (colon-separated), XX-XX-XX-XX-XX-XX (hyphen-separated), and XXXXXXXXXXXX (12 hexadecimal characters without separators).
 Input is case-insensitive.

 - Q: What specific information will the query results provide?

-- A: The query results will be presented in a clear list format, including detailed vendor geographical and ownership information such as “Company Name”, “Country”, “Province/State (Postal Code)”, and “Street”, helping you fully understand the manufacturer of the Mac address.
+- A: The query results will be presented in a clear list format, including detailed vendor geographical and ownership information such as "Company Name", "Country", "Province/State (Postal Code)", and "Street", helping you fully understand the manufacturer of that Mac address.

 - Q: What if the entered Mac address cannot find vendor information?